 | 8 | Russia | 64 million | 44.1% | Orthodox |

-Of 17,446 documented people groups worldwide, 7,407 (42.5%) are considered "unreached" — meaning less than 2% evangelical Christian and less than 5% total Christian adherents.
+Of 17,446 documented people groups worldwide, 7,407 (42.5 percent) are considered unreached.
+Less than two percent evangelical Christian and less than five percent total Christian adherents.

-Countries of particular focus: India, China, Pakistan, Bangladesh, Nepal, Indonesia, Afghanistan, Iran, Iraq, Saudi Arabia, Yemen, North Korea, and the Central Asian republics.
+Countries of particular focus.
+India, China, Pakistan, Bangladesh, Nepal, Indonesia, Afghanistan, Iran, Iraq, Saudi Arabia, Yemen, North Korea, and the Central Asian republics.

-Global Christian population over time, showing the dramatic shift from the Global North to the Global South.
+Source.
+Joshua Project, 2024.Global Christian population over time, showing the dramatic shift from Global North to Global South.

-"And this gospel of the kingdom will be preached in the whole world as a testimony to all nations, and then the end will come."— Matthew 24:14 (NIV)
+And this gospel of the kingdom shall be preached in all the world for a witness unto all nations, and then shall the end come.